A May Feast at the house of Folco Portinari, 1274

 Private Collection, South America

-This work depicts a May Day gathering at the home of the Florentine Banker Folco Portinari.
+This work is one of three paintings that Spartali-Stillman sent to the Grosvenor Gallery in 1887, after her first full year of living in Rome.
+She was inspired by subjects from Dante and in 1887 painted four works in this vein.
+The current work depicts a May Day gathering at the home of the Florentine Banker Folco Portinari.
 Portinari was the father of Beatrice Portinari, who has been commonly identified as the Beatrice of Dante Alighieri’s Divine Comedy.
 According to Dante, he first met Beatrice when his father took him to the Portinari house for a May Day gathering, and it is likely that this is the gathering depicted in the present work.
 At the time of their meeting, Dante was eight years old, and Beatrice a year younger.
-The girl leaning over the balustrade, a flowering branch in her hands is possibly Beatrice, and the boy in a green tunic is possibly the young Dante.
-Dante was instantly taken with her, and remained so throughout her life.
+Beatrice leans over the balustrade, a flowering branch in her hands, and the young Dante, dressed in a green tunic, stands next to her, his father’s hand resting on his shoulder.
+Dante was instantly taken with Beatrice, and remained so throughout her life.
 After Beatrice’s death in 1290, at the age of 24, Dante withdrew into study and began composing poems dedicated to her memory.
-The collection of these poems, along with other that he had previously written about her became Dante’s La Vita Nuova.
+The collection of these poems, along with others that he had previously written about her became Dante’s La Vita Nuova.
+The present work was painted as a pair to Spartali Stillman’s Upon a day came sorrow unto Me, a scene depicting Dante in his study on the day of Beatrice’s death.

 Maria Spartali-Stillman was the most prominent female artist of the Pre-Raphaelite group.
 Marie Spartali was the daughter of Michael Spartali, the Consul-General for Greece in London and an active patron of the arts.
 She had her first access to the artistic milieu of the day by way of social gatherings at her family home.
 When Marie was 19, James McNeill Whistler, George du Marurier, Alphonse Legros and the poet Algernon Charles Swinburne attended a Sunday gathering at her family home, leading Swinburne to write, “She is so beautiful that I want to sit down and cry.”
 Moving in such circles awoke Marie’s desire to paint and she soon began studies under Ford Madox Brown.
 Her striking appearance also made a sought-after sitter and she modeled for Rossetti, Ford Madox Brown, Julia Margaret Cameron and Spencer Stanhope.
 Spartali Stillman’s artistic career spanned five decades, and during her career she embraced Pre-Raphaelitism, Aestheticism, and landscape painting of the Italian School.
 She exhibited at the Royal Academy, Society of British Artists, New Watercolor Society, as well as Grosvenor Gallery and the New Gallery.